MediaHound/CoreHound/README.md

 ### Logging in a user

 CoreHound offers two ways to log in a user: User OAuth and Enterprise Auth.
 Most applications will use User OAuth.
-Enteprise partners can opt-in to an Enterprise Auth flow.
+Enterprise partners can opt-in to an Enterprise Auth flow.

 ### Logging in using User OAuth